marcpriestley/DBrief/replit.md

   - Past date edits: saved as-is with no modifications
   - Voice modal: query enabled only when open to optimize performance
 - **Journal Persistence**:
+  - Mutations parse JSON response from backend and use it to update local state
+  - onSuccess callback immediately updates content and initialContent with data.content
   - Mutations invalidate both list and specific date queries
-  - onSuccess callback immediately updates content and initialContent state
   - useEffect updates textarea content when currentEntry changes
   - Saved content remains visible after save operation with no delay
+- **Calendar Dialog**:
+  - Long-press query uses custom queryFn to fetch journal entry by date
+  - Properly handles array query keys for cache management
+  - Returns null gracefully if date isn't set or request fails
+  - Dialog displays journal content with whitespace-pre-wrap for proper formatting

 ## Next Steps
 - Monitor Oura API rate limits and optimize sync frequency